The death toll due to obesity is currently higher than that of tobacco.

 Obesity is strongly linked to the development of health problems like heart disease, stroke, Type 2 diabetes, high blood pressure, and even cancer.

-The global death toll due to obesity is currently higher than that of tobacco!
 Almost every single person that is overweight already suffers from “pre-diabetes” without even knowing it.

 What Causes Belly Fat?

 Belly fat can be contributed to various things, but the main culprit is a hormone known as “insulin”.
 This is the hormone responsible for keeping your blood sugar levels balanced, but it is also the hormone that manages fat storage!